-Milliman recently performed experience studies for the state and local ICI programs.
-Milliman's experience studies used claims data from 2014 through 2019 to develop new actuarial assumptions for performing the December 31, 2019 valuations for the state and local ICI plans.
-This memo summarizes two changes recommended by Milliman as a result of these experience studies, with the attached letter providing further details on the changes.
+Milliman, Inc., recently performed experience studies for the state and local ICI programs.
+Milliman's experience studies used claims data from 2014 through 2019 to develop new actuarial assumptions for the December 31, 2019, valuations of the state and local ICI plans.
+This memo summarizes two changes recommended by Milliman as a result of these experience studies; the attached letter provides details.

-First, Milliman recommended updating the ICI claim termination rate assumptions to use the 2012 Group Long-Term Disability Valuation Table (2012 GLTD), adjusted for recent plan experience.
+Milliman recommended updating the ICI claim termination rate assumptions to use the 2012 Group Long-Term Disability Valuation Table (2012 GLTD), adjusted for recent plan experience.
 In 2019, Segal Consulting performed an actuarial audit of the valuation of the state ICI plan.
-Segal's audit included a recommendation that Milliman update the base Claims Termination table used to determine claim termination rate assumptions to use the 2012 Group Long-Term Disability Valuation Table (2012 GLTD).
+Segal's audit included a recommendation that Milliman update the base Claims Termination table to use the 2012 Group Long-Term Disability Valuation Table (2012 GLTD).

-Second, Milliman recommended updating estimate offset assumptions based on recent experience for ICI Social Security Disability Income benefit approval rates and amounts.
+In addition, Milliman recommended updating estimate offset assumptions based on recent experience for ICI Social Security Disability Income benefit approval rates and amounts.
 These were developed from ICI claim experience from 2016 through 2018.

-Milliman's recommended assumption updates were included in the 2019 valuations of the state and local ICI programs and approved by the Board at the May 13, 2020 meeting.
+Milliman's recommended assumption updates were included in the 2019 valuations of the state and local ICI programs and approved by the Group Insurance Board at its May 13, 2020 meeting.

-The resulting impact of the new valuation assumptions to the state and local ICI plans was a slight decrease (less than 1%) to the total open claim liabilities when compared to the previous assumptions, with all else being equal.
+The effect of the new valuation assumptions to the state and local ICI plans was a slight decrease (less than 1%) to the total open claim liabilities when compared to the previous assumptions, with all else being equal.